MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 from qiskit_qir import SUPPORTED_INSTRUCTIONS
 ```

-Create a backend instance and set the **Azure Quantum Resource Estimator** as your target.
+Create a backend instance and set the Resource Estimator as your target.

 ```python
 backend = provider.get_backend('microsoft.estimator')
 ```

 ### Create the quantum algorithm

 You can adjust the size of the multiplier by changing the `bitwidth` variable.
-The circuit generation is wrapped in a function that can be called with the bitwidth of the multiplier.
-The circuit will have two input registers with that bitwidth, and one output register with the size of twice the bitwidth.
+The circuit generation is wrapped in a function that can be called with the `bitwidth` value of the multiplier.
+The operation will have two input registers, each the size of the specified `bitwidth`, and one output register that is twice the size of the specified `bitwidth`.
 The function will also print some logical resource counts for the multiplier extracted directly from the quantum circuit.

 ```python